NajwaSqDAFT20/labwork/README.md

 # labwork/solutions
-Here you can find answers related to all labs and mini projects related to the 9 weeks data analytics bootcamp 2020.
+Here you can find answers to labs and mini projects related to the 9 weeks data analytics bootcamp 2020.
 1st week: basic python codes and introductin to Machine Learning (ML) 2nd week: SQL quiries
 3rd week: Sql quiries advanced and linkage to Python